22 Half Moon Street

 MIA CLAWED AT HER BALL GOWN as she climbed the stairs.
 There it was again, that tingling feeling—more of an itch than an urge, as if her skin was stretched too tight over the wrong body.
 At the first signs of a metamorphosis, they had made their excuses, left the ball at Stafford House, and returned home.

 “Coming to bed, darling?”
-Her question was more of a flippant snarl, than sultry invitation, for she knew he would not condescend to answer.
+Her question was a flippant snarl, not a sultry invitation, for she knew he would not condescend to answer.
 She reached the landing and turned, surprised to see him just a few steps behind her.

 As her guardian drew close, her nostrils flared.
 The scent of Royal Lime No. 5 layered with hints of his shaving soap assaulted her senses.
 She was drawn, however, to a more intoxicating musk—the very masculine essence that was Doctor Asa Exeter, enigmatic half-blooded Persian prince and English Baron.